 Under U.S. Treasury regulations currently in effect, dividends paid to an address in a foreign country are presumed to be paid to a resident of that country, unless the payor has knowledge to the contrary, for purposes of the 30% withholding tax discussed above.
-Under current interpretations of U.S. Treasury regulations, this presumption (that is, that dividends paid to an address in a foreign country are paid to a resident of that country unless the payor has knowledge to the contrary) also applies for purposes of determining whether a lower tax treaty rate applies.
+Under current interpretations of U.S. Treasury regulations, this presumption (that is, that dividends paid to an address in a foreign country are paid to a resident of that country unless the payor has knowledge to the contrary unless the payor has lower tax treaty rate applies.